th3coop/test-survey/README.md

 `python test.py`
 - checkout the log file that should be created, **log.log**

+## Notes
+I used to example functions from the survey library.
+You can comment out one at a time to see their results.

 ## Results
 When you run the test file you will get and exception reported